-An Employees Securities Incentive Plan operates to provide incentives for Directors and key Executives.
+An Employees Securities Incentive Plan operates to provide incentives for Directors and Key Executives.
 Participation in the plan is at the Board's discretion.
-Details of options issued are shown below.
+Options have been issued for capital market advisory services during the year.
+Details of options issued 2021 and 2022 are shown below.